johnson-penguin/Telco-Co-Pilot-SFT-Data-Generation-Training/1_confgen_workspace/gen_prompt/cu_gen_prompt_v1.md

 ## Rules

 1. Modify exactly one key per case (single-key error).
 Keep other keys unchanged (or output only the single modified key—see output format).
-2. Produce 25 distinct cases, covering different error categories.
+2. producing 25 distinct cases, covering different error categories.
 3. Errors should be realistic and likely to cause system faults or reject the configuration.
 4. Error categories (cover at least these):
   - out_of_range